Bug–Narew offensive: Fourth phase: general retreat of the Russian armies

 On August 4, after 14:00, the Germans attacked with large forces and broke through the positions of the 1st Siberian Army Corps and threw back the left flank of the 1st Siberian Army Corps of the 12th Army.
-The losses suffered were so great that at midnight on August 5, the commander of the 1st Army ordered the right flank of the army to be withdrawn with the withdrawal of the 4th Army Corps to the army reserve.
+The losses suffered were so great that at midnight on August 5, the commander of the 1st Army ordered the right flank of the army to be withdrawn with the withdrawal of the IV Corps to the army reserve.
 During the day the German onslaught continued.
 Actions in the sector of the 12th Army were also fierce.
 On August 4-5, Russian troops stubbornly defended their positions along the Orzyc river, constantly conducting counterattacks, but by the evening they were pushed back.
 On the night of August 5, Russian troops of the 2nd Army left Warsaw, blowing up railway stations and bridges across the Vistula River.
-In the morning, the troops of the 9th German Army, led by Field Marshal Prince Leopold of Bavaria, entered the capital of the Kingdom of Poland.
+In the morning, the troops of the German 9th Army, led by Field Marshal Prince Leopold of Bavaria, entered the capital of the Kingdom of Poland.

-On August 6, the army group of M. von Gallwitz was transformed into the 12th army.
-To strengthen the offensive on the left flank of the army, the 11th Army Corps was transferred.
+On August 6, the army group of M. von Gallwitz was transformed into the 12th Army.
+To strengthen the offensive on the left flank of the army, the XI Corps was transferred.
 In three days, Russian troops were driven back at a front of 25 km to 4-7 km to the east, they lost 85 officers and 14,200 soldiers as prisoners, 6 guns, 8 mortars, 69 machine guns.

-On August 7, the 1st Army Corps of the 12th Army was again attacked and left the northern part of Szczepankowo.
-Following the 12th Army, under pressure from the Germans (13th and 17th Army Corps), the right flank of the 1st Army began to retreat.
+On August 7, the 12th Army's 1st Army Corps was again attacked and left the northern part of Szczepankowo.
+Following the 12th Army, under pressure from the German's (XIII and XVII Corps), the right flank of the 1st Army began to retreat.
 By the morning of August 8, the 1st Army also made a withdrawal.
-As a result of the retreat of the 1st and 2nd armies, the Novogeorgievsk fortress was blocked from the south by the division of Lieutenant General Thilo von Westernhagen from the German 9th Army.
+As a result of the retreat of the 1st and 2nd Armies, the Novogeorgievsk fortress was blocked from the south by the division of Lieutenant General Thilo von Westernhagen from the German 9th Army.
 Ludendorff sent von Galwitz an order for a “parallel pursuit” of Russian troops along the Bug River in order to intercept their retreat to the east.
 The capture of Novogeorgievsk was entrusted to the siege corps of Hans Hartwig von Beseler, while Ludendorff insisted on attacking the fortress from the east, from the confluence of the Bug and Vistula, while Gallwitz considered it more convenient to attack from the north, where there were no water barriers.